 While the answer may be positive, this card can imply that an unknown factor will emerge.
 What you’re asking for could be dangerous or requires you to be exceptionally attentive.

 Therefore, if you receive Strength reversed for such a question, then the answer is quite possibly ‘No.’ Maybe you lack the conviction or confidence to achieve what you desire for now, or you’ve been wasting your energy in the wrong direction.

 Better think this through; forcing your way is not the solution and will probably result in fatigue and disappointment.
 Perhaps a break to focus on self-care is in order.

 For more detail about asking tarot Yes or No questions, read: How to ask tarot for yes or now answers (10 Examples)

 The Strength Tarot Card as a Place

 Strength can be found in places far away from the noise and confusion of modern society.
 However, there are safe havens even within the bustling noise of crowded cities.

-The Strength card can direct to a place where you build physical strength, like the gym, or the natural habitat of wild animals.
+The Strength card can direct you to a place where you build physical strength, like the gym, or the natural habitat of wild animals.
 It can also refer to any place where you feel strong and confident.